NVIDIA/NeMo/docs/source/2.0/logging_and_checkpointing.rst

         dirpath='my_model_directory',
     )

-Refer to NeMo lightning's and Pytorch Lightning's ``ModelCheckpoint`` documentation for the full list of arguments that are supported by the
+Refer to NeMo Lightning's and Pytorch Lightning's ``ModelCheckpoint`` documentation for the full list of arguments that are supported by the
 ``ModelCheckpoint`` class.
 Note that ``dirpath`` is optional.
-If not provided, it will be determined automatically by ``AutoResume``, described in detail below.
+If not provided, it will be determined automatically by ``AutoResume``, described in detail in the subsequent sections.

 The ``ModelCheckpoint`` callback instance can be passed to the trainer in two ways:

 1. adding the callback to the set of callbacks, and passing the callbacks directly to the trainer:

     .. code-block:: python